srakesh/quadpaydemo/README.md

 # QuadPay Search Demo

-The QuadPay Search Demo is a Java 8.0 web application that implements an Ecommerce REST API.
+The QuadPay Search Demo is a Java 8.0 maven web application that implements an Ecommerce REST API.

 ## Online Documentation